Satvik-03/LLMInternshipWork/README.md

 3. Replace the gmail address and gmail app password in the .env
 4. streamlit run evaluate_performance.py
 5. The emails will be sent to the qualified canddiates.

+# Note
+For running in github codespaces use this command python -m streamlit run your_script.py